Missile launcher found in checked luggage at BWI

-LINTHICUM HEIGHTS, Md. — TSA officers discovered a missile launcher in a passenger's checked luggage at Baltimore/Washington International Thurgood Marshall Airport Monday morning.
+LINTHICUM HEIGHTS, Md. — Transportation Security Administration officers discovered a missile launcher in a passenger's checked luggage Monday morning at Baltimore/Washington International Thurgood Marshall Airport.

-According to a TSA spokesperson, airport police tracked down the traveler, a man from Jacksonville, Texas and detained him for questioning.
+Airport police tracked down the traveler, a man from Jacksonville, Texas and detained him for questioning, a TSA spokesperson said.

 The man told officials he was an active military personnel traveling home from Kuwait.
 He wanted to keep the missile launcher as a souvenir.